 If you think of the president’s reelection outlook on a red-light (likely lose), yellow-light (highly competitive), and green-light (likely to win) basis, the economy for most of last year was such that there was a red light on for Obama’s prospects.
 While no one knows what will happen between now and November, his situation has improved to a yellow light.
 This positions him better, but it hardly gets him out of the woods.
 This recent contraception controversy should be a reminder that there is still a lot of time and a lot of fights left, giving supporters on either side the opportunity to declare victory or throw in the towel.

-This article appears in the Feb.
-14, 2012, edition of National Journal Daily.
+This article appears in the February 14, 2012 edition of NJ Daily.